GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 Great!
 We've got the project setup.
 We want to get to writing some code.
 I'll have to bore you with some more *"things you always have to do"* though.
 Stick with me while we setup the code that will instruct Gmod.NET how to load our module.

-**On the right hand side you see the 'Solution Explorer'** This contains our Solution, Project(s) and code files.
+On the right hand side you see the **Solution Explorer**.
+This contains our Solution, Project(s) and code files.
 We can also see what it "depends on" in Dependencies (NuGet Packages for example).

 **Right now we have only a single code-file named Class1.cs (.cs stands for C-Sharp/C#).
 Let's clean up our code a bit and make it clear what it does.**

-1. **Right click Class1.cs in the Solution Explorer**
+1. Right click **Class1.cs** in the Solution Explorer

-2. **Click Rename** and let's give this file a better name (read on below the image)
+2. Click Rename and let's give this file a better name *(read on below the image)*

    ![solution-explorer-rename](../hello-world/images/solution-explorer-rename.png)

-3. **We will name the file Setup.cs** since it will explain to Gmod.NET how our module starts, stops and what it does.
-I challenge you to think of a better name, though make sure that (like the project name) it is **always UpperCamelCase with no spaces, nor any special characters**.
-It always needs to end in **.cs** if you're writing C# code in it.
+3. We will name the file "Setup.cs" since it will explain to Gmod.NET how our module starts, stops and what it does. *I challenge you to think of a better name, though make sure that (like the project name) it is always UpperCamelCase with no spaces, nor any special characters.
+It always needs to end in **.cs** if you're writing C# code in it.*

-4. **Always click yes** when you get the dialog asking your something like "Would you like to rename all references from Class1 to Setup?".
+4. **Always click yes** when you get the dialog asking your something like *"Would you like to rename all references from Class1 to Setup?"*.

 You should see the code on the left hand side change.
 Amongst other code it will now say `public class Setup` instead of `public class Class1`.
 It is always a good idea that the filename is the same as the class name.
 What a "class" is and what "public" stands for is outside the scope of this tutorial.
 At the end of this tutorial we'll refer you to some more tutorials on the C# programming language.